sylverk/star-painter/README.md

  change the brush size and color.
 You can also press 1-6 on the keyboard to pick a color and + or - to increase/decrease the brush size.
 The clear button will clear the canvas without further warning, so tread carefully around it.

+ To run: Download MagicStarPainter.jar and double click to run, or type java -jar "MagicStarPainter.jar" into the command line.
+You may need to run as the administrator on Windows.
+You may need to manually allow the program to run on Mac OS (Settings > Security and Privacy after attempting to run).

 ![Screenshot of Program Run](/screenshot-running.png?raw=true "Screenshot of Program Run")